samber/hot/README.md

     WithSharding(nbr uint64, fn sharded.Hasher[K]).
     // Preloads the cache with the provided data.
     WithWarmUp(fn func() (map[K]V, []K, error)).
+    // Preloads the cache with the provided data.
+Useful when the inner callback does not have timeout strategy.
+    WithWarmUpWithTimeout(timeout time.Duration, fn func() (map[K]V, []K, error)).
     // Disables mutex for the cache and improves internal performances.
     WithoutLocking().
     // Enables the cache janitor.